 Already Receiving Section 8 Housing Choice Voucher Assistance?

-Please see our latest Section 8 HCV News.
+Please see these important updates for Section 8 HCV

 The rights and responsibilities for participants of the Section 8 Housing Choice Voucher program can be found in the Family Handbook.

 Your unit must pass a Housing Quality Standards (HQS) inspection before you move in and the unit may be inspected again about every two years.
 Learn more about your inspection.

 You must report all changes in your status to us.

 Moving to Our Area or Outside Our Area?